arnofr/F5-APM-Demo-Portal/README.md

-This is a delegation portal for F5 APM VPNSSL build with MEAN stack framework (MongoDB, ExpressJS, AngularJS, NodeJs) and Angular Material for UI, providing delegation capacties for some APM features :
+This is a delegation portal for F5 SSL Orchestrator build with MEAN stack framework (MongoDB, ExpressJS, AngularJS, NodeJs) and Angular Material for UI, providing delegation capacties for some BIGIP features like Datagroup entries.

-    Custom url categories
-    ACLS
-    data group entry

-Portal is providing a delegated interface will role based access, storing infos in Mongo Database, and pushing modification through APM V12 REST interface.
+Portal is providing a delegated interface storing infos in Mongo Database, and pushing modification through BIGIP V12 REST interface.

-ACLS, URL categories, and datagroup (networklocation) are expected to be provisionned by super admin directly on the APM.

 1) install nodejs tested with 4.4.2 https://nodejs.org/en/download/package-manager/

 2) install mongoDB, tested with 3.2.4 https://docs.mongodb.org/manual/tutorial/

 optional : install mongo-express.
-Mongo-Express available by GUI at http://fqdn:8081 Modify config file accordingly :
+Mongo-Express available by GUI at http://fqdn:8081

+Modify config file accordingly :

       mongo = {